Vehicle license plates of the United States: Mounting

-Current license plate mounting requirements in the United States as of January 2025:
+Current license plate mounting requirements in the United States as of June 2026:

-For passenger vehicle registrations, U.S. states require vehicles to display either one or two license plates (e.g., at the rear of the vehicle only or on the front and rear).
+For passenger vehicle registrations, U.S. states require vehicles to display either one or two license plates (i.e., at the rear of the vehicle only or on the front and rear).
 (Note: For example, "California Vehicle Code section 5200" requires that when two license plates are issued, one shall be displayed on the front of the vehicle and the other on the rear.
 "Section 11713.17" makes it illegal to sell a new car without a front license plate mounting bracket (unless the buyer is expressly warned about the legal requirement and acknowledges the warning in writing).)
 In states that require two plates, limited exceptions may exist that allow for only a single plate to be displayed, such as for registration of commercial vehicles, government owned vehicles, diplomatic owned vehicles, dealer owned vehicles, or historic vehicles.
 In states like Missouri and California, two-plate jurisdictions, certain truck registrations actually require a single plate to be displayed, on the front of the vehicle only, leaving the rear with no license plate, while in California vehicles with occupational plates (dealers, dismantlers, etc.) only require one plate on the rear of a vehicle that would otherwise require two plates.